macwinux/data-platform-kubernetes/README.md

 ## Setup Requirements

 1. If you don't have the venv environmnet created:
-`python -m venv .venv`
+`python3 -m venv .venv`
 2. Then, activate it (if you're using Windows, you need to have administrator perms):
 `.venv\Scripts\activate`
-3.  pip install -r requirements.txt
+3.  `pip install -r requirements.txt`
+4. Now, you can run for example, flink operator with:
+`install.py install 1.8.0`